Restricted maximum likelihood estimation in generalized linear mixed models: Introduction

 In Section \ref{sec:likelihoodInference} we define GLMMs and one approach to constructing REML estimation for LMMs.
 We then categorize the different methods for REML estimation in GLMMs into four main approaches (based on approximate linearization, integrated likelihood, modified profile likelihood or direct bias adjustment for the profile score function) and describe each approach in its own section (Sections \ref{sec:approxLinearization}--\ref{sec:biasCorr}).
+Methods developed specifically for the class of HGLMs are reviewed in Section \ref{sec:hglms}.
 Section \ref{sec:simStudy} provides a numerical study assessing the performance of some REML estimation methods currently available and/or easily implementable in \textsf{R}.
-Finally, Section \ref{sec:lastSection} offers some concluding remarks and avenues for future research.
+Finally, Section \ref{sec:lastSection} summarizes our take-home messages and offers some avenues for future research.
 As a final introductory remark, we note the first letter of the REML acronym has been used to refer to both ``restricted" and ``residual" maximum likelihood estimation.
 Historically, these two terms have been employed interchangeably, although in this paper we will use the term ``restricted" as it has found more widespread use in the literature.